aalfiann/parallel-http-request/README.md

 The solution about this limitation is you have to directly use `unirest` libary.

 ### Example to use Unirest directly
-Note:
-- This example below is for single http request with `unirest` library.

 #### Request with oAuth
 ```javascript